fabyr/fabyr/README.md

 # Hello there, I'm Fabian!
-I am 18 years old and I live in Germany.
+I am 19 years old and I live in Germany.

-I'm a self taught programmer and have been doing so since my early teen years.
+I'm a self taught programmer and have been doing this craft since my early teen years.

-Since recently i've been attending a special school for IT and software development to improve my skills further and to get a degree.
+I am working as a Full Stack software developer.

 ## Programming languages I like
 (And also some that i just used in the past)